johnsosoka/ifpa-api-python/docs/index.md

-# IFPA SDK
+# IFPA API

-Welcome to the IFPA SDK documentation!
+Welcome to the IFPA API documentation!
 This library provides a typed Python client for the [IFPA (International Flipper Pinball Association) API](https://api.ifpapinball.com/).

 ## Overview

-The IFPA SDK enables Python developers to easily access pinball rankings, tournament data, player statistics, and more through a clean, modern interface.
-Whether you're building a tournament management system, a statistics dashboard, or analyzing player performance, this SDK provides all the tools you need.
+The IFPA API client enables Python developers to easily access pinball rankings, tournament data, player statistics, and more through a clean, modern interface.
+Whether you're building a tournament management system, a statistics dashboard, or analyzing player performance, this client provides all the tools you need.

 ## Key Features